This section is a work in progress.

 If you only want to support one color mode, you likely want to ignore user system preferences.

 You can configure a default image that will be used for your meta tag, in particular

 Sometimes you want to announce something in your website.
 Just for such a case, you can add an announcement bar.
-This is a non-fixed and dismissable panel above the navbar.
+This is a non-fixed and optionally dismissable panel above the navbar.

 React hook to access theme context.
 This context contains functions for setting light and dark mode and boolean property, indicating which mode is currently in use.

 useThemeContext must be a child of the

 You can add a logo and title to the navbar via